nashidau/RMU-Interchange/Creature.md

   "AT": "1,5,3,3"
 ```

-DB: At the moment just the normal db.
+DB: At the moment just the base db.
 ```json
   "DB": 34,
 ```

 Level of creature
 ```json